 The findings were varied, to say the least.
 However, the work carried out in co-operation with a team of researchers (Oriol Homs, Wilfried Kruse, Céline Lafoucriere, Pierre Tilly), under the leadership of Claude Denagtergal, identified a lot of our difficulties.
+This report is very timely, just as the The survey and the analytical report set our various proposals.
+They should be given more space in our union activity through a more sustained effort at understanding and co-ordination, a commitment in keeping with our first declaration when these new instruments were put in place to evaluate employment policies at both the national and European levels.
+This should be an opportunity for us to make a commitment at the European level.

-This report is very timely, just as the The survey and the analytical report set Commission has proposed to the Council a new project for the integrated guidelines for growth and employment including the recommendations on the major directions for economic policy and the proposed Council decisions on the guidelines.
+Commission has proposed to the Council a new project for the integrated guidelines for growth and employment including the recommendations on the major directions for economic policy and the proposed Council decisions on the guidelines.